 (3) For the purposes of Division 2, the approval of the variation is to be treated as part of the original approval.

+[Regulation 10 amended: Gazette 10 Jan 2017 p.
+259.]

 11. Approval of construction etc. — staged construction

-(1) The EDPH may, under regulation 9, grant approval for one or more stages of the construction, alteration or extension of an aquatic facility and, for that purpose, need only be satisfied that the stage or those stages of the construction, alteration or extension would comply with the requirements of the Code (to the extent to which they are relevant) as in force at the time of the application.
+(1) The Chief Health Officer may, under regulation 9, grant approval for one or more stages of the construction, alteration or extension of an aquatic facility and, for that purpose, need only be satisfied that the stage or those stages of the construction, alteration or extension would comply with the requirements of the Code (to the extent to which they are relevant) as in force at the time of the application.

 (2) For the purposes of Division 2, the approvals granted in relation to a particular aquatic facility in accordance with this regulation are to be treated as a single approval.

+[Regulation 11 amended: Gazette 10 Jan 2017 p.
+259.]

 Division 2 — Certificate of compliance

 12. Certificate of compliance required to operate an aquatic facility